 For the purchase event, Analytics variables are used to capture specific purchase information.
 The s.purchaseID variable is used to serialize (de-duplicate) the event.

 If a hit with a purchase event is passed without a purchase ID, Adobe Analytics uses information from the hit (s.purchase and s.events) to create a "temporary purchase ID".
 This temporary purchase ID only applies to the visitor of the hit.
 The previous 5 temporary purchase ID's are stored for each visitor ID (per report suite).

 When a visitor makes any purchase, the following checks are made:

-- The s.purchaseID variable serializes all events passed in the variable s.events, and overrides any serialization value for events.
-Do not use Event serialization for any events if the s.purchaseID variable is used on the current page (replace s. with s_ for G Code).
+- The s.purchaseID variable serializes all events passed in the s.events variable, and overrides any serialization value for events.
+Do not use Event serialization for any events if the s.purchaseID variable is used on the current page.

 - If the s.purchaseID variable is left blank, each instance of the purchase event, even page reloads, is counted.